 2. Pack the smart way

 Once you’ve set your moving budget, researched your new area, and organized your moving day, the next item on your checklist should be packing.
 Taking the time to pack the right way is the best thing you could do to minimize the stress involved in moving.

 Preparing fragile items for moving can be tricky, so make sure you’ve got the right supplies before you start packing.
+Start looking for boxes that have high quality and can buy near your area.
 Besides sturdy boxes of different sizes, you’ll also need plenty of bubble wrap, packing paper, some pliable cardboard, a quality pair of scissors, and large packing tape roles.